 However, a healthy and attractive body can come in many shapes and sizes.
 That’s super important to remember.

-Reality is, you CAN have a healthy body image regardless of your current situation – but it will require doing a few things differently.
+The reality is, you CAN have a healthy body image regardless of your current situation – but it will require doing a few things differently.

 And let’s start with the following list.

 Learn to love the body you have with the following strategies:

 The people on the covers of magazines are literally one in a million.
 Or teenagers.
 Or freaks of nature (with respect).